mikegleasonjr/ansible-role-firewall/README.md

 - Simplicity (not having to learn how a role variables would generate the rules)
 - Persistence (reload the rules at boot)

 This role is an attempt to solve these requirements.
-It currently supports only ipv4 on Debian distributions.
+It currently supports only ipv4 on Debian and RedHat distributions.

 Requirements
 ------------

-`iptables` (installed by default on all official Ubuntu and CentOS distributions)
+`iptables` (installed by default on all official Debian and RedHat distributions)

 Installation
 ------------